hexskrt/gitopia/README.md

 ###  Minimum Hardware Requirements
  - 4x CPU; the faster clock speed the better
- -RAM 8GB
+ - RAM 8GB
  - Storage 100GB (SSD atau NVME)
  - Permanent Internet connection (traffic will be minimal during testnet; 10Mbps will be plenty - for production at least 100Mbps is expected)

 ###  Recommended Hardware Requirements
- - 8x CPU; semakin cepat kecepatan jam semakin baik -RAM 64GB
+ - 8x CPU; the faster clock speed the better
+ - RAM 64GB
  - Storage 1TB (SSD atau NVME)
  - Permanent Internet connection (traffic will be minimal during testnet; 10Mbps will be plenty - for production at least 100Mbps is expected)